open-telemetry/opentelemetry-specification/specification/logs/api.md

 **Status**: [Stable](../document-status.md), except where otherwise specified

-**Note: the Logs API was previously called the Logs Bridge API, but has since been renamed to reflect that it is now a user-facing API.**
+**Note: the Logs API was previously called the Logs Bridge API, but has since been renamed to reflect that it is now also a user-facing API.**

 <details>
 <summary>Table of Contents</summary>